Dancing to the Beat of a Different DrummerSep 03, 2022

 When people would see me out with my four kids, they would say, “Are all these yours?”
 Really?
 I only have four kids people, not fourteen.
 Many people thought you had lost your mind if you PLANNED to have that many children.
 It wasn’t popular to have more than two back then, but I didn’t mind going above the national average.

-I didn’t mind dancing to beat of a different drummer.
+I didn’t mind dancing to the beat of a different drummer.

 When we decided to homeschool our kids, people thought I was crazy.
 Why would you want to take on that responsibility and why would you want to be with your kids 24/7?
 Even my mother-in-law thought I was crazy at the beginning.
 We didn’t have a lot of support when we started.